hanscappelle/video-license-plate-recognition/README.md

 ## Improvements

+* show progress in output instead
+* option to start at a frame
 * don't wait till the end to export csv text based results
 * improve models?
 For license plate and for OCR (seem to perform OK)
 * better way of confiugration needed, order of parameters is confusing